Decentralized-Pictures/T4L3NT/docs/009/michelson.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The following operations deal with tickets.
 Tickets are a way for smart-contracts
-to authenticate data with respect to a Tezos address.
+to authenticate data with respect to a T4L3NT address.
 This authentication can
 then be used to build composable permission systems.

 A contract can create a ticket from a value and an amount.
 The ticket, when